oracle/dtrace-utils/doc/userguide/explanation/dtrace-components-and-terminology.md

 dtrace:::BEGIN
 ```

 Probes aren't required to have a module and function.
-The dtrace `BEGIN`, `END` and `ERROR` probes are good examples of this because these probes don't correspond to any specific instrumented program function or location.
+The dtrace `dtrace:::BEGIN`, `dtrace:::END` and `dtrace:::ERROR` probes are good examples of this because these probes don't correspond to any specific instrumented program function or location.
 Instead, these probes are used for more abstract concepts, such as the idea of the end a tracing request.
 Other probes, such as those made available by the [Profile Provider](../reference/dtrace_providers_profile.md) or the [CPC Provider](../reference/dtrace_providers_cpc.md), also don't include module or function identifiers in their descriptions.

 ## D Programs <a id="concept_terms_programs">